-For some background, see my white paper in user-space virtual consoles from a decade ago.
+In combination user-space virtual terminals look like this.
+For some background on the design, see my white paper in user-space virtual consoles from a decade ago.
 The design has changed moderately since then, but the ideas and reasoning are the same.
 See also the white paper on how parts of this system can be integrated with BRLTTY to provide user-space virtual terminals for BRLTTY users that come up before TTY login.

 pty-run respectively one can create a tool that can run arbitrary commands attached to the slave side of a nonce pseudo-terminal.

 As a bonus feature, the source package contains

 execlineb scripts doing exactly this that provide workalikes for Dan Bernstein's never-completed 1999

 These are not the only uses of these tools.

 login-banner can also be used, for example, to write out a parameterized notice to a service's log file.